surifirstpin/Acubi_documentation/Version.5/Reports.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/9cb9f650b41942a8082bc296ee5426416bd20772/images/New_version5/UD_Reports_Image11.png)

-## Data
+## Data Sets

 Click on Charts, to view the different type of visualization image for data obtained.

 > **Note** : Goto Visualization Document for more details description on charts.

-Data section under visualization is enabled based on the data retrieved on running a report.
+**Data** section under visualization is enabled based on the data retrieved on running a report.

  **Parameters applicable on the data retrieved are explained as below;**